Archives

 Journal's Global Impact Factor Records

 The journal's Global Impact Factor (GIF) is calculated according to the standard formula published by Clarivate Analytics (previously ISI).
-The following is an example for calculation of 2022 GIF for regular issue.
+The following is an example for calculation of 2023.

 GIF for previous years were calculated using similar method and the value is announced in July of the relevant year.
 The journal was established in 2014.